 Your website is now fully migrated to Linode.
 It is a good idea to wait a few days before cancelling your shared hosting service to make sure that everything is running smoothly, and you don’t need to obtain more files from your shared host.

 Your server is only as secure as you make it.
-Follow our Securing Your Server guide to make sure your Linode is hardened against unauthorized access.
+Follow our Setting Up and Securing a Compute Instance guide to make sure your Linode is hardened against unauthorized access.

 This page was originally published on